NCBI-Hackathons/ContainerInception/README.md

 - Two interacting workflows, that is, one workflow (current one) and two other workflows (SNP calling and differential expression analysis)
 - TODO

-### Requirements
+### System Requirements
-Docker
-cwltool=1.0.20180330141240

-### To run the workflow
-cwltool --non-strict pipeline_name.cwl pipeline_name.cwl.json

-### To modify modules
-Edit pipeline_name.cwl to describe specific steps (in our case pipelines) and the json that pertains to the module. ( NOTE: Ideally this should be done via rabix, and a more simple experience should be available to the user)

-## System requirements
-To run the examples in our tutorial, you machine must meet the following requirements python=2.7
+To run our examples, your machine must meet the following requirements
-GNU bash=
-fastqc=0.11.7
+- Unix-like operating system
+- Python=2.7
+- Docker
-trimmomatic=0.36
+- trimmomatic=0.36
-bowtie=2.3.4.1
-tophat=2.1.1
+- fastqc=0.11.7
+- hisat2=2.1.0
+- cwltool=1.0.20180330141240

+## Disclaimer
+TODO